jbtrades/DSI-Capstone/README.md

 ## Research

 "Cryptory is a robust web scraping third party module, which facilitates data sourcing from various sources, credit goes to the owner of the repo (Dashee87).
 In addition, I used Yahoo Finance Api to pull standard OHLC data for analysis.
-I aimed to pull in data to represent proxies for the following;
+I aimed to pull in data to represent proxies for the following[(*Link to source*)](https://github.com/dashee87);

 -  **Search/ Social Media** - Retail Demand, Overall Engagement
 -  **Blockchain Network** - Crypto Adoption, Miner Supply, Overall Network Health